Top 5 Incentive Compensation Management Challenges and Solutions

 Challenge #4 – Trust and Transparency

-Your salespeople will need clarity, assurances, and without a transparent sales compensation management plan, achieving that can be pretty difficult.
+Your salespeople will need clarity, and assurances, and without a transparent sales compensation management plan, achieving that can be pretty difficult.
 Sales representatives who lack faith in the process may quit or file disputes.
 Attribution tends to be rather costly when you consider the lost opportunity and additional onboarding costs.
 On top of that, unnecessary disputes along with shadow accounting could end up consuming valuable time that could be put into generating more revenue and establishing better customer relationships.

 Solution – Get an Automated Tool with interactive reporting to Improve Transparency in the Incentive Compensation Process.